 To conclude then, I strongly recommend these films if you remember watching them, as I did, as a kid, or enjoyed the books and fancy a stroll down memory lane.
 Or, even better, let Tintin capture the imagination of the next generation and get them for your own children, if you are fortunate enough to have any.
 Tintin’s adventures to the bottom of the sea or in search of lost tombs and treasures are as enjoyable for today’s youth as they were seventy years ago and a perfect reminder to those of us interested in dieselpunk and pulp that there is also a light-hearted side to our interests.

-This story originally appeared in Gatehouse Gazette #4 (January 2009), p.
+This story first appeared in Gatehouse Gazette 4 (January 2009), p.
 15-16, with the headline “Nostalgia; The Adventures of Tintin”.